Van0k/balancer-queries/README.md

 ## Balancer V3 Queries

-**A simple contract to query the Balancer V3 vault operations on-chain.
-Supports multiple actions in a single pool.
-Per call.**
+A simple contract to query the Balancer V3 vault operations on-chain.
+Supports multiple actions in a single pool per call.

 ### Test